 In our experience where such process fall down are with regard to close knit circles or organisations with little transparency.
 It can often be the case that any questioning of such enclaves and their decisions is seen as a slight, which furthermore leads to candidates becoming tacitly blacklisted.

-But with regard to the overall interview, it can help to settle your nerves by recognising that you have the right to a fair interview.
+But with regard to the overall interview, it can help to settle your nerves by recognising that you have the right to a fair shake.
 Companies are required under legislation to provide you with that and the appropriate follow up.
 The vast majority of our clients come to us unaware of this legislation.
 Many of them have never received anything in the way of feedback and have taken the setback personally.
-But knowing this empowers you to have a voice and form a strategy so that it will be someone else get bad news after your next application.
+But knowing this empowers you to have a voice and form a strategy so that it will be someone else getting bad news after your next application.

 As a professional coach, mentor and facilitator Ciaran has a passionate interest in developing competencies at all workplace levels but particularly in first-line and mid-level managers.
 His well-developed skills in coaching and his unique approach gains the confidence of clients and supports them towards significant development.